priyankshah7/ScanCARS/README.md

 *Institution: King's College London* <br />
 *Description: Hyperspectral image acquisition software*

+This interactive GUI-based software is built to acquire hyperspectral data in a microscope-based experimental setup.
+It's original development is to acquire spectral interferometric polarized coherent anti-Stokes Raman spectroscopy (SIPCARS) hyperspectral data.

 The two software development kits (SDKs) included are the Andor SDK and the ADwin SDK.
 The Andor SDK controls Andor's range of CCD cameras and its use is dependent on the installation of the drivers provided by Andor.
 The